EUR/USD Intra-Day Technical Analysis - waiting to break the levels

 |Support

-- Recommendation for long: watch close price to break 1.1083 for possible buy trade
+- Recommendation for long: watch close H4 price to break 1.1124 for possible buy trade

 - Recommendation

-to go short: watch the price to break 1.1029 support level for possible sell trade
+to go short: watch H4 price to break 1.1017 support level for possible sell trade

 - Trading Summary: ranging